quicwg/ops-drafts/draft-kuehlewind-quic-manageability.md

 Especially, QUIC does not rely on duplicated ACKs, making it more tolerant of packet re-ordering.

+## Greasing

+[Editor's note: say something about greasing if added to the transport draftss]

 # Specific Network Management Tasks

 In this section, we address specific network management and measurement